kevinfoerster/localPresence/README.md

 run the container:

 ```
-docker run local-presence -d
+docker run -d local-presence
 ```

 ---

 in any case, you should see an update whenever you exit or enter a location like `Update successful!
 Server responded with: Setting location for ABCDEF1234567890`

-for testing purposes you can press the enter and exit buttons within the geofency webhhok settings
+for testing purposes you can press the enter and exit buttons within the geofency webhhok settings\